chongwei111/syntaxnet-python/README.md

 # syntaxnet-python

-A helper repo that only contains the python library objects for syntaxnet.
+A helper repo that only contains all of our work regarding the syntaxnet package by google.